 Once you’ve made your way through the museum, keep heading towards the back end of the fort where you’ll notice a small temple.
 This area gives you the best view of the blue city below.
 At the small temple you’ll also notice many locals receiving blessings and praying.
 After watching the locals for a while, we decided to give it a go ourselves.
 We gave a small donation and they marked our forehead with red chalk and gave us a goodluck blessing.

 You’ll find that the fort is full of many locals and plenty of tourists which makes the museum quite crowded at times.
 Additionally while you walk around the fort, you’ll hear traditional music being played by locals on various instruments.
-During our visit we noticed 2 restaurants but found that they were both a bit overpriced.
+We also saw two restaurants within the fort but they were a bit expensive.

 If you want to view the fort from a unique perspective, check out Mehrangarh Fort Viewpoint (Singhoria Hill) which is a short walk away!